 Spring is in the air, and many people have begun planting and tending to their gardens.
 While humans love their gardens, they can actually be dangerous to our four-legged friends.
 To help keep your gardens dog-friendly this spring, the AKC offers the following tips:

-It’s important to do research on the plants that you will be using in your garden.
-There are common flowers and plants that can be unsafe or even fatal for dogs.
+Avoid using dangerous plants: It’s important to do research on the plants that you will be using in your garden.
+There are common flowers and plants that can be unsafe or even fatal to dogs.
 Some plants to avoid are Calla Lilies, Sago Palm, Azalea, and Rhododendron, among others.
 Be mindful of flowers and plants, such as roses, that have thorns.